kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 (create-table) function (this must be called outside the module).

 Pact supplies several data-access functions for working with tables.
-For more information, see [Database](/preference/pact/functions/database)
+For more information, see the [database](/reference/functions/database) function reference.

 Note that these functions can only be called by functions within the module that defined the table, or in a transaction that satisfies the module governance